molgor/biospytial/Readme.md

 The suite is currently installed in a Docker container. (molgor/biospytial) It uses a ne4j and a postgis backend that can be found in the molgor reprositoryin the Docker Hub.

+## Accessing the system
+This new version includes an openssh serv er with X support.
+To access this service,do:

+`ssh -p 2323 -X biospytial@[servername] `

+Password: biospytial.

+happy coding :)

 ## Running the container using docker
 > docker stack deploy -c biospytial_stack.yml biospytial up